vakanal/app-maps/README.md

 ## Deploy in GitHub Pages (Optional)

-1. Create the bundle with reduce size using this command:
+1. Create the bundle with reduced size using this command:
 ```
 npm run build
 ```